platformio/platformio-docs/plus/debug-tools/jlink.rst

     * - :ref:`platform_freescalekinetis`
       - Freescale Kinetis Microcontrollers is family of multiple hardware- and software-compatible ARM Cortex-M0+, Cortex-M4 and Cortex-M7-based MCU series.
 Kinetis MCUs offer exceptional low-power performance, scalability and feature integration.

+    * - :ref:`platform_gd32v`
+      - The GigaDevice GD32V device is a 32-bit general-purpose microcontroller based on the RISC-V core with an impressive balance of processing power, reduced power consumption and peripheral set.

     * - :ref:`platform_infineonxmc`
       - Infineon has designed the XMC microcontrollers for real-time critical applications with an industry-standard core.
 The XMC microcontrollers can be integrated with the Arduino platform

     * - :ref:`platform_kendryte210`
-      - Kendryte K210 is an AI capable RISCV64 dual core SoC, this platform is ported by Sipeed.
+      - Kendryte K210 is an AI capable RISCV64 dual core SoC.

     * - :ref:`platform_maxim32`
       - Maxim's microcontrollers provide low-power, efficient, and secure solutions for challenging embedded applications.
 Maxim's processors embed cutting-edge technologies to secure data and intellectual property, proven analog circuitry for real-world applications, and battery-conserving low power operation.